Small business rates relief

 If you’re a small business owner then you might be eligible for business rates relief through the government’s Small Business Rates Relief scheme (SBRR).

-In England, you can get small business rate relief if you only occupy one property with a rateable value of less than £12,000.
-To find out your rateable value visit our guide on calculating business rates here.
+In England, you can get small business rate relief if you only occupy one property with a rateable value of less than £15,000.
+And you will not pay

 You can find out if you qualify for small business rates relief by contacting your local council.